Mikel Scott | Executive Director

 Tracy Obert | Housing Programs Manager

-I have been with the Council for 12 years!
-I am the Housing Programs Manager, which means I oversee the Emergency Shelter, Apartments for Families, Apartments for Individuals, and the Group Home.
+I have been with the Council for 16 years!
+I am the Housing Programs Manager, which means I oversee the Emergency Shelter, Apartments for Families, and Apartments for Individuals.
 I love to see our clients succeed, it’s why I enjoy working at CCS.
 I am also very involved with the Wyoming Homeless Collaborative and currently serve as the Collaborative Board’s Vice-Chair.
 When I’m not at work I enjoy my garden and many pets.
-I originally shared my home with 1 dog and 2 cats, but now house 4 dogs and 4 cats.
+I originally shared my home with 1 dog and 2 cats, but now house 3 dogs and 2 cats.
 In my spare time, I am working towards certification as a dog trainer.

 Sherrie Haynes | Emergency Assistance & Section 8 Intake Agent

 I’ve been with the Council for 10 years!
 I have worked as the Intake Specialist for the Food Pantry, and now I manage Emergency Assistance funding and am the Section 8 Intake Agent for Campbell County.
 I really enjoy helping people who are struggling and working to better their situation.
 Plus I work with a wonderful team who makes work fun!
 When I’m not at work I like to go to the lake or the mountains to enjoy camping and fishing.